 The English Journey

 The English journey encompasses skills for reading, grammar, writing, speaking and listening which are woven through exploration of purpose, form and impact on the reader.
 Writing skills are practised and applied through a learning journey which aims to creatively explore the skills needed to write purposefully.
 Quality children’s literature forms the centre of our English journeys and children write for a range of purposes which link to these texts to ensure writing is purposeful, meaningful and in context.
-Our texts link closely to our Irresistible Learning, where children practise consolidating and applying their skills to a Golden Opportunity .
+Our texts link closely to our wider curriculum, where children practise consolidating and applying their skills to a writing in different areas .
 We use the National Curriculum to teach progressive skills, spellings and grammatical content.

 A consistent learning journey is embedded through the school where reading is at the heart.
 Objectives are taught through a learning journey which includes: